 Planning your bon voyage

 By one measure, 32 million passengers are expected to set sail in 2020, according to Cruise Lines International Association’s latest forecast.
 Will you be one of them?

 A good starting point is Fodor’s Cruises Travel Guide, a comprehensive online collection of cruise information, insights, reviews and cruise line directory.
 You can also track cruise sales and price reductions, updated daily, at CruiseCritic.com.
 What’s more, you can quickly search tens of thousands of cruises by destination, port, and theme at CruiseGuy.com.

 As you’re planning your next great adventure, be on the lookout for educator discounts, including teacher cruise deals.
 Some cruise lines offer special discounts on certain sailings for active or retired teachers.
 MSC Cruises, for example, offers between 5% and 10% rate discounts on staterooms.

 And don’t forget to use your NEA member benefits!
-Take advantage of NEA Vacations, which can save you up to 50% on cruises, hotels, guided tours, resorts and more.
-Plus, when you book through NEA Vacations, you’ll earn exclusive NEA Travel Dollars that you can use to reduce the price of future travel.
-You’ll automatically receive $500 in NEA Travel Dollars on your first visit to NEA Vacations--just click the “Book Your Next Vacation” button.
+Take advantage of NEA Travel and save on cruises, hotels, guided tours, resorts and more.
+Plus, when you book through NEA Travel, you’ll earn exclusive NEA Travel Dollars that you can use to reduce the price of future travel.